futurepixels/futurepixels.co.uk/content/whoami.md

 I believe in efficient coding, keeping to standards, exploring new technologies and helping others where I can.

-Mentoring is a core value to me, both in my proffesion and personal life.
+Mentoring is a core value to me, both in my professional, and personal life.
 It is something that works two ways for me where I get to share knowledge, as well as gain it from everyone around me.

 {{% when-i-am-not-coding %}}